How do you identify yourself when you meet a stranger?

 The Tragedy of Mistaken Identity

 Some labels we give ourselves aren’t so good.
-When you accept a label such as social loser, alcoholic or homosexual, it cements that characteristic into your mind, leading you to believe you can never change.
+When you assume a label such as social loser, alcoholic, or homosexual, it cements that characteristic into your mind, leading you to believe you can never change.

 What a tragic way to see yourself!